The Role of Non-Destructive Testing Welding Inspection in Manufacturing Quality

 Liquid Penetrant Testing (PT): Revealing surface-breaking defects

 Liquid penetrant testing uses capillary action to draw a highly visible liquid into surface-breaking discontinuities.
-After removing excess penetrant, a developer draws the trapped penetrant out of defects, creating visible indications.
-PT detects surface-breaking defects regardless of part geometry or material composition.
+After removing excess penetrant, a developer reveals trapped penetrant in defects, creating visible indications.
+PT detects surface-breaking defects on virtually any non-porous material, including non-ferrous metals.

 Advanced Methods: Phased array ultrasonics and time of flight diffraction